OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

 MessageBox.Show("The current URL is: " & currentUrl)
 ```

-Another feature is support for events, "delegates" and "callbacks".
-Here is an example showing how to obtain, via the browser asynchronously, the GPS coordinates where the user is located:
+Another feature is the support of events, "delegates" and "callbacks".
+Here is an example showing how to asynchronously obtain the GPS coordinates of the user, via the browser:

 * C#
 ```